suriyakrishna/suriyakrishna.github.io/_posts/2021-04-18-hacker-rank-sql-challenges-advanced-select.md

 > <br>
 > Pseudocode:
 > 1. Using case statement we need to check if the given sides of triangle are Equilateral, Isosceles, Scalene or Not A Triangle.
-> - Condition to check if triangle can be formed with given dimensions - SUM(A, B) greater than or equal to C
+> - Condition to check if triangle can be formed with given dimensions - SUM(A, B) greater than C
 > - Condition for Equilateral - all three sides are equal.
 > - Condition for Isosceles - any two sides are equal.
 > - Condition for Scalene - none of the sides are equal.